ram6ler/old_school_demos/readme.md

 # Old School Demos

-Old School is a Dart library for inserting old school terminals into your html documents.
+[OldSchool](https://github.com/ram6ler/old_school) is a Dart library for inserting old school terminals into your html documents.

 This repo contains a set of Old School demos.